paulmillr/noble-curves/README.md

 ## Upgrading

-Previously, the library was split into single-feature packages noble-secp256k1 and noble-ed25519. curves can be thought as a continuation of their original work.
-The libraries now changed their direction towards providing minimal 4kb implementations of cryptography and are not as feature-complete.
+Previously, the library was split into single-feature packages noble-secp256k1, noble-ed25519 and noble-bls12-381.

+Curves continue their original work.
+The single-feature packages changed their direction towards providing minimal 4kb implementations of cryptography, which means they have less features.

 Upgrading from @noble/secp256k1 2.0 or @noble/ed25519 2.0: no changes, libraries are compatible.